erigontech/mdbx-go/libmdbx/README.md

 Since December 2025 _libmdbx_ is available only in an amalgamated source code form like [SQLite](https://www.sqlite.org/amalgamation.html), without additional dependencies and internal resources needed only for development of _libmdbx_ itself.
 Packages support for common Linux distributions is planned in the future, since release the version `1.0`.

-The source code is available on [SourceCraft](https://sourcecraft.dev/dqdkfa/libmdbx) and mirrors on [abf.io](https://abf.io/erthink/libmdbx), [Gitflic](https://gitflic.ru/project/erthink/libmdbx) and [Github](https://github.com/erthink/libmdbx).
-Please use the `stable` branch or the latest release for production environment through stagging and the `master` branch for development a derivative projects.
+The source code is available on [SourceCraft](https://sourcecraft.dev/dqdkfa/libmdbx) and mirrors on [AltSpace](https://altlinux.space/DQDKFA.RU/libmdbx.git), [Github](https://github.com/erthink/libmdbx), [abf.io](https://abf.io/erthink/libmdbx) and [GitFlic](https://gitflic.ru/project/erthink/libmdbx).
+Please use the `stable` branch or the latest release for production environment through staging and the `master` branch for development a derivative projects.

 ## Building and Testing